-At our request, the underwriters have reserved up to 552,000 shares of common stock offered by this prospectus, or up to 6% of the shares of common stock offered by this prospectus, for sale, at the initial public offering price, to our directors and to friends, professional contacts and family members of our executive officers and directors.
+At our request, the underwriters have reserved up to 654,000 shares of common stock offered by this prospectus, or up to 6% of the shares of common stock offered by this prospectus, for sale, at the initial public offering price, to our directors and to friends, professional contacts and family members of our executive officers and directors.
 The directed share program will not limit the ability of such persons to purchase more than \$120,000 in value of our common stock.
 Except as described below with respect to indications of interest from some of our directors, we do not currently know the extent to which these related persons will participate in the directed share program, if at all.

-Arthur W. Coviello, Jr., Kimberly L. Hammonds and A. Brooke Seawell, each a member of our board of directors, have indicated an interest in purchasing, directly or through associated entities, up to an aggregate of approximately \$1.2 million of shares of our common stock in this offering (or an aggregate of 66,666 shares based on the midpoint of the price range set forth on the cover page of this prospectus) at the initial public offering price as part of the directed share program.
+Arthur W. Coviello, Jr., Kimberly L. Hammonds and A. Brooke Seawell, each a member of our board of directors, have indicated an interest in purchasing, directly or through associated entities, up to an aggregate of approximately \$1.2 million of shares of our common stock in this offering (or an aggregate of 52,173 shares) at the initial public offering price as part of the directed share program.
 To the extent these affiliates purchase any such shares from us, the number of shares to be sold to the underwriters will accordingly be reduced.
 Because these indications of interest are not binding agreements or commitments to purchase, the underwriters could determine to sell more, less or no shares to any of these potential investors and any of these potential investors could determine to purchase more, less or no shares in this offering.
 The underwriters will receive the same discount from any shares sold to these potential investors as they will from any other shares sold to the public in this offering.
 Any shares purchased by our directors as part of the directed share program will be subject to lock-up restrictions described in "Shares Eligible for Future Sale."